genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `coolDownInMinutes` - the time in minutes before the next password reset can be made
 * `notifyTopic` - the email topic in Genesis Notify to be used
 * `redirectUrl` - the url to use for the redirect
-* `acceptClientUrl` - boolean flag; if true, the reset will use the client provided reset url
+* `acceptClientUrl` - boolean flag; if true, the reset will use the client-provided reset url

 :::warning